ojii/imgsize/README.md

     size.width
     size.height
     size.mime_type
+    size.is_animated
 ```

-You don't need to pass the entire image data, the first kilobyte or so should suffice.
+You should not pass the entire image data, the first kilobyte or so should suffice.

 ## Building